To Annie: this is how you spent the day you turned 5 years and 2 months old.

 At home, you hop right out of the car and head in to inquire about dessert.
 Dad puts you off, and we manage to eat a peaceful dinner together before your helping of the summer berry pudding we made together yesterday as a new-recipe experiment.
 That you eat on the deck, and lick the plate.

 We scrub face and hands and get in our pajamas in time for an episode of Octonauts (“Kwazi!
 Activate: Creature Report!”).
 Today we learn about long-armed squid and sperm whales.
 It’s time for bed.
 You head upstairs willingly, but struggle with brushing your teeth.
 “Mom!
 My tummy hurts when I hear the toothbrush, and when I smell the toothpaste, and when it’s near my mouth.”
 I brush your teeth for you.
 You want to play with the train set that’s sprawled across the room instead of reading books, and enter a battle of wills with your father.
 You lose but leave marks.
-Finally, you consent to being read to, and enjoy the story of the Country Mouse from a Richard Scary compilation circa 1980.
+Finally, you consent to being read to.
 It’s bedtime.
 I tell an inane story with frequent interruptions.
 But after I say goodnight, that’s the end.
 Not bad.